What is Medicare Part A?

 Hospice Care

-- For terminal illness, includes medications for symptom control, medical and support services, and grief counseling.
+- For terminal illness: pain management, support services, medications, and counseling.

 Home Health Care

-- Part-time or intermittent skilled nursing, physical therapy, speech therapy, and continued occupational services.
+- Part-time skilled nursing, physical therapy, speech therapy, and occupational therapy.

-- Durable medical equipment (DME) is also covered under Part A at 20% of the Medicare-approved amount.
+- Durable medical equipment (DME) covered at 20% coinsurance.

 Medicare Part A Costs for 2026